dgilford/tcpyPI/README.md

 </p>

 pyPI is a set of scripts and notebooks that compute and validate tropical cyclone (TC) potential intensity (PI) calculations in Python.
-It is a port of the [Bister and Emanuel 2002](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2001JD000776) algorithm (hereafter BE02) which was originally written in FORTRAN---and then MATLAB---by Prof. Kerry Emanuel (MIT).
+It is a fully documented and improved port of the [Bister and Emanuel 2002](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2001JD000776) algorithm (hereafter BE02) which was originally written in FORTRAN---and then MATLAB---by Prof. Kerry Emanuel (MIT).
 Kerry's original MATLAB code (**pcmin.m**) is found at:

 * [http://texmex.mit.edu/pub/emanuel/TCMAX](http://texmex.mit.edu/pub/emanuel/TCMAX)